AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

-# Baseline scripts of the AVEC 2018 GES.
+# Baseline scripts of the AVEC 2018 GES

 #GENERAL DESCRIPTION OF THE SYSTEM